vytasrgl/ChatScript/WIKI/ChatScript-System-Variables-and-Engine-defined-Concepts.md

             #DO_PARSE |
             #DO_PRIVATE
 ```
+The left side of the substitution pair is case insensitive (matches either case on input)
+and can be placed in double-quotes (which converts spaces to underscorers).

 Similarly while canonical values of words can be defined in
 `LIVEDATA/SYSTEM/canonical.txt`, you can define private canonical values for your
 bots by using the scripting language.
 You can say: